benjaminion/upgrading-ethereum-book/src/book.md

 These four are not part of the consensus-critical state-transition, but are nonetheless important to the healthy functioning of the chain.

 This mechanism is described in the [Phase&nbsp;0 honest validator spec](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/validator.md#aggregation-selection) for attestation aggregation, and in the [Altair honest validator spec](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/validator.md#aggregation-selection) for sync committee aggregation.

+See the [Aggregator Selection](/part2/building_blocks/aggregator) chapter for more information.

 #### Crypto